adhorn/rasp-sensehat-iot/README.md

-Code used during my walk-through AWS IoT talk at the AWS Meetup Finland "Derive insights from IoT in minutes on AWS" https://www.meetup.com/awsfin/events/237185018/
+Code used during the AWS IoT talk "Derive insights from IoT in minutes on AWS" https://www.meetup.com/awsfin/events/237185018/

 **Goal**: